Frequently Asked Questions

 The “Campus and Community Index” is accessible to members of the campus community only (a Bowdoin user name and password is required to view the Index).
 Reports will be shared with Brunswick Police and town leaders when appropriate.

 Reports of incidents are handled with the highest degree of confidentiality.
-Tim Foster, Dean of Student Affairs, Leana Amaez, Associate Dean of Multicultural Student Programs, Tama Spoerri, Director of Human Resources (when appropriate), Cristle Judd, Dean for Academic Affairs (when appropriate), and in consultation with Randy Nichols, Director of Safety and Security, will review the report and determine whether further action is warranted, including posting information on the Index, notifying President Mills, launching an investigation, and/or College disciplinary action.
+Tim Foster, Dean of Student Affairs, Leana Amaez, Associate Dean of Students for Diversity and Inclusion, Tama Spoerri, Vice President of Human Resources (when appropriate), Jennifer Scanlon, Interim Dean for Academic Affairs (when appropriate), and in consultation with Randy Nichols, Director of Safety and Security, will review the report and determine whether further action is warranted, including posting information on the Index, notifying President Rose, launching an investigation, and/or College disciplinary action.
 The name of the individual making the report is often irrelevant to those decisions.

 The “Campus and Community Index” and the College student disciplinary process function independently of each other.
 The Index serves the purpose of communicating to the campus incidents and/or observations that have occurred on campus or in the Brunswick community.
-Tim Foster, Dean of Student Affairs and Leana Amaez, Associate Dean for Multicultural Student Programs may, at their discretion, refer a reported incident/observation for adjudication or further action.
+Tim Foster, Dean of Student Affairs and Leana Amaez, Associate Dean of Students for Diversity and Inclusions may, at their discretion, refer a reported incident/observation for adjudication or further action.

 If members of the Bowdoin community experience or witness any apparent incident of harassment or discrimination by students, faculty, or staff, they are encouraged to discuss their concerns or request advice from deans, academic advisors, proctors, resident advisors, or members of the Human Resources staff.
 Such incidents violate both the ideals of the College and its Academic Honor Code and Social Code, as well as College Policy as outlined in the Employee Handbook and may be subject to appropriate disciplinary sanctions.
 When such incidents violate the statutes of the State of Maine or Federal Law, criminal prosecution may be pursued.